 The scale of religious persecution around the world is not widely appreciated.
 Nor is it limited to Christians in the troubled regions of the Middle-East.
 A recent report suggests that attacks are increasing on Yazidis, Jews, Ahmaddis, Bahais and many other minority faiths.

 [What do they have in common?
 That’s right, all persecuted by Muslims.]

 And in some countries even more insidious forms of extremism have recently surfaced, which aim to eliminate all types of religious diversity.

-[Muslims again, led by ISIS.]
+[Muslims again, under the banner of ISIS.]

 We are also struggling to capture the immensity of the ripple effect of such persecution.
 According to the United Nations 5.8 million more people abandoned their homes in 2015 than the year before, bringing the annual total to a staggering 65.3 million.
 That is almost equivalent to the entire population of the United Kingdom.
 And the suffering doesn’t end when they arrive seeking refuge in a foreign land.
 We are now seeing the rise of many populist groups across the world that are increasingly aggressive towards those who adhere to a minority faith.